zahrahashiq/cipher-vault/README.md

 ## Disclaimer
 This is a local project created for learning purposes.
-Please do not store real or sensitive password in Cipher Vault.
+Please do not store real or sensitive passwords in Cipher Vault.

 ## Why this project exists
-The goal of making the cipher vault was to explore the following:
+The goal of Cipher Vault was to explore the following:
 - how passwords can be transformed into encryption keys securely.
-- how to accessing sensitive data (login details) can be gated, timed and revoked.
+- how to access sensitive data (login details) can be gated, timed and revoked.
 - how to use frontend design to minimise accidental exposure of sensitive info.
 - how encrypted data can be stored securely on a disk